riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 ![Setting ForceFullCalculation](images/ImprovingCalculationPerf_ForceFull.jpg)

-## Making Workbooks Calculate Faster
+## Making workbooks calculate faster
-<a name="ExcelPerf_MakingWorkbooksCalculateFaster"> </a>

-This section shows you the steps and methods that you can use to make your workbooks calculate faster.
+Use the following steps and methods to make your workbooks calculate faster.

-### Processor Speed and Multiple Cores
+### Processor speed and multiple cores

 For most versions of Excel, a faster processor will, of course, enable faster Excel calculation.
 The multithreaded calculation engine introduced in Excel 2007 enables Excel to make excellent use of multiprocessor systems, and you can expect significant performance gains with most workbooks.

-For most large workbooks the calculation performance gains from multiple processors scale almost linearly with the number of physical processors.
-However hyper-threading of physical processors only produces a small performance gain.
+For most large workbooks, the calculation performance gains from multiple processors scale almost linearly with the number of physical processors.
+However, hyper-threading of physical processors only produces a small performance gain.

-For more information, see  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).
+For more information, see [Excel performance: Performance and limit improvements](excel-performance-and-limit-improvements.md).

 ### RAM

 Paging to a virtual-memory paging file is slow.
 You must have enough physical RAM for the operating system, Excel, and your workbooks.
 If you have more than occasional hard disk activity during calculation, and you are not running user-defined functions that trigger disk activity, you need more RAM.

-As mentioned, recent versions of Excel can make effective use of large amounts of memory, and 32-bit Excel 2007 and Excel 2010 can handle a single workbook or a combination of workbooks using up to 2 GB of workbook memory.
+As mentioned, recent versions of Excel can make effective use of large amounts of memory, and the 32-bit version of Excel 2007 and Excel 2010 can handle a single workbook or a combination of workbooks using up to 2 GB of workbook memory.

-32-bit Excel 2013 and 2016 using the Large Address Aware (LAA) feature can handle 3 or 4 GB of workbook data, depending on the version of Windows installed.
-64-bit Excel can handle larger workbooks.
-For more information, see the "Large Data Sets, LAA and 64-bit Excel" section of  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).
+The 32-bit versions of Excel 2013 and Excel 2016 that use the Large Address Aware (LAA) feature can handle 3 or 4 GB of workbook data, depending on the version of Windows installed.
+The 64-bit version of Excel can handle larger workbooks.
+For more information, see the "Large data sets, LAA, and 64-bit Excel" section in [Excel performance: Performance and limit improvements](excel-performance-and-limit-improvements.md).

-A rough guideline for efficient calculation is to have enough RAM to hold the largest set of workbooks you need to have open at the same time, plus 1 to 2 Gigabytes for Excel and the operating system, plus additional RAM for any other running applications.
+A rough guideline for efficient calculation is to have enough RAM to hold the largest set of workbooks that you need to have open at the same time, plus 1 to 2 GB for Excel and the operating system, plus additional RAM for any other running applications.

-For more information, see the "Large Data Sets, LAA and 64-bit Excel" section of  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).
+For more information, see the "Large data sets, LAA, and 64-bit Excel" section in [Excel performance: Performance and limit improvements](excel-performance-and-limit-improvements.md).

-### Measuring Calculation Time
+### Measuring calculation time

 To make workbooks calculate faster, you must be able to accurately measure calculation time.
 You need a timer that is faster and more accurate than the VBA **Time** function.
 The **MICROTIMER()** function shown in the following code example uses Windows API calls to the system high-resolution timer.
 It can measure time intervals down to small numbers of microseconds.
 Be aware that because Windows is a multitasking operating system, and because the second time that you calculate something, it may be faster than the first time, the times that you get usually do not repeat exactly.
-To achieve the best accuracy, time calculation tasks several times and average the results.
+To achieve the best accuracy, measure time calculation tasks several times and average the results.

-For more information about how the Visual Basic Editor can significantly affect VBA user-defined function performance, see the Faster VBA User-Defined Functions section in  [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).
+For more information about how the Visual Basic Editor can significantly affect VBA user-defined function performance, see the "Faster VBA user-defined functions" section in [Excel performance: Tips for optimizing performance obstructions](excel-tips-for-optimizing-performance-obstructions.md).

 ```
 #If VBA7 Then